Fitzroy Place vs Iroko Housing

-In this first exercise, we will focus on two projects in London: Fitzroy Place and Iroko Housing.
+In this first exercise, students focused their research on two projects in London: Fitzroy Place and Iroko Housing.
 They are both new developments, one in Fitzrovia´s heart of a creative district; the other one in South Bank, by some of the most iconic cultural destinations in London.
-We will draw these buildings from their physical and material qualities to their intangible and performative qualities.
+Students had to draw these buildings from their physical and material qualities to their intangible and performative qualities.

-The first project replaced an old hospital into a mix used development that offers new homes, office space, stores and restaurants, all gathered around a patio that integrates an old chapel in its landscape design.
+The first development replaced an old hospital into a mix used development that offers new homes, office space, stores and restaurants, all gathered around a patio that integrates an old chapel in its landscape design.
 The second project, arranged various type of affordable living around a communal courtyard and a neighborhood center.
-The aim is to discover how the building design reacts to similar challenges, for instance of circulation, scale or materiality; and examine how they relate differently to their adjacent urbanity to create specific urban environments.
+The aim of this exercise was to discover how the building design reacted to similar challenges, for instance of circulation, scale or materiality; and examine how they related differently to their adjacent urbanity to create specific urban environments.

-To do this, the studio will be divided in two groups so that each member of the team can explore one specific topic.
-The elements to explore deal with tangible and intangible attributes so that the unseen essence is unveiled.
+To do this, the studio was divided in two groups so that each member of the team can explore one specific topic.
+The elements to explore deal with tangible and intangible attributes so that the unseen essence was unveiled.
 The topics to explore are the following:

 1- Circulation and Flow